cosmicjs/docs/docs/guides/README.md

 Cosmic makes a great [Nuxt.js CMS](https://www.cosmicjs.com/knowledge-base/nuxtjs-cms) for your Nuxt.js websites and apps.
 Get started adding Cosmic-powered content into your Nuxt.js apps using the following steps:

 ### 1. Install a new Nuxt.js app
-You can use [Create Nuxt App](https://github.com/nuxt/create-nuxt-app) to install a new Nuxt.js app with included tooling.
+You can use [Create Nuxt App](https://github.com/nuxt/create-nuxt-app) to install a new Nuxt.js app that includes tooling and configurations.
 ```bash
 npm i -g create-nuxt-app
 create-nuxt-app cosmic-nuxt-app